vanus-labs/docs/content/getting-started/understand-vanus-connect-os/architecture.md

 ### Segment Server

 Within the stateless gateway service, events that adhere to the CloudEvents standard sent by Source Connector or Microservices are received and sent to Segment Server.

 Segment Server provides multiple copies capacity by implementing multi-raft.
 It can automatically and elastically scale according to the event storage traffic.
 When there are more event storage requests, the Controller will start more Segment Servers to process them in a balanced manner.

 ### Trigger

-A trigger fetch, process, and dispatch events to the user workload or Sink Connector.
-After a user creates a subscription, the Controller assigns the subscription with a trigger to a specific Trigger Worker, a container that runs Triggers.
+A trigger fetches, processes, and dispatches events to the user workload or Sink Connector.
+After a user creates a subscription, the Controller assigns the subscription with a trigger to a specific Trigger Worker, container that runs Triggers.
 The Trigger fetches the events in the specified Eventbus, completes the events filter and transformation, and then delivers the events.

 ### Timer

 The Timing service implements the Delay and Schedule Event feature with the help of the Hierarchical Timing Wheels.
 Vanus supports seconds-precision and unlimited future-time delivery.
 For more information, visit our [Special Events](understand-vanus-connect-os/concepts#special-events).

 ## Vanus Connect